gitsampledemo/SampleWebDemo/README.md

 How to Build?
 -------------
 ----------
 We are using maven to build and manage the project dependencies.
-To build the project, go to the project work directory and execute below maven goal
+To build the project, go to the project work directory and execute the below maven goal.
 >***mvn clean install***

 Handy URIs after deployment